 people under 18 …

 Note: unlike the tobacco poster, this is NOT a legal requirement and is simply suggested wording.

 Additional guidance for pharmacies (and other retailers that have not traditionally sold age-restricted products) has been produced by the Department of Health, the Medicines Healthcare products Agency and the Chartered Trading Standards Institute.

-If you are convicted of selling tobacco or nicotine inhaling products to persons under the age of 18 and at least two other offences occurred in the preceding two years relating to the same premises, trading standards can make an application to a Magistrates' Court for a restricted premises order and/or a restricted sales order.
+If you are convicted of selling tobacco or nicotine inhaling products to under-18s, and at least two other offences occurred in the preceding two years relating to the same premises, trading standards can make an application to a Magistrates' Court for a restricted premises order and/or a restricted sales order.